Fayym7/LinkedIn-Job-Scraper/README.md

 - JSON

 #### Note
 Use LinkedIn without logging in to avoid potential bans or impacts on your account.
-Sometimes it may ask for logging in, then close the application and restart it
+Sometimes it may ask for logging in, if so then close the application and restart it

 ### Ensure you have a Good Internet Speed